wheelybird/openvpn-server-ldap-otp/README.md

  * `LDAP_TLS` (false):  Changes (overrides) `LDAP_ENCRYPT_CONNECTION` to `starttls` (this setting is for backwards-compatibility with previous versions).
  * `LDAP_TLS_VALIDATE_CERT` (true):  Set to 'true' to ensure the TLS certificate can be validated.  'false' will ignore certificate issues - you might need this if you're using a self-signed certificate and not passing in the CA certificate.
  * `LDAP_TLS_CA_CERT` (_undefined_): The contents of the CA certificate file for the LDAP server.
 You'll need this to enable TLS when using self-signed certificates.
+ * `LDAP_DISABLE_BIND_SEARCH` (false): Set to 'true' to stop nslcd searching for the user using their own credentials on login.
+By default nslcd does this as an extra verification step but some LDAP implementations disable searches for unprivileged users by default.
+Note that you should ensure your LDAP server handles invalid credentials properly before enabling this.

  * `ACTIVE_DIRECTORY_COMPAT_MODE` (false): Sets `LDAP_LOGIN_ATTRIBUTE` to `sAMAccountName` and `LDAP_FILTER` to `(objectClass=user)`, which allows LDAP lookups to work with Active Directory.
 This will override any value you've manually set for those settings.